 NBHC has entered into a 30-year agreement for the OMM of the F-MH with Maritime Road Development, with adjustments for inflation and other items as per provisions of the agreement.
 Under this agreement a 20-year fixed OMM price was established ending January 22, 2018.
-Arbitration panel decisions were issued July 15, 2020 and September 18, 2020.
-The July decision included a fixed price schedule for the final 10 years of the agreement and retroactive payments of \$11 million.
-The September decision resulted in an award for additional net costs of \$4.4 million which included adjusments to the fixed price schedule issued in the July decision.
+See Note 12 for further details.